 Installing a recirculation system is always a job for an experienced plumbing pro, and the other options for getting instant hot water at the faucet also require technical expertise.

 Always use a licensed plumbing professional because water heaters that are improperly installed can be dangerous and carry the risk of explosion or starting a fire.

 Whether we’re at the sink or the shower, we’ve all spent time waiting for hot water.
 We might be delayed only a minute or two, but it happens often enough that the time, and frustration, adds up.
 So, it’s no surprise that the experts in water heating have come up with some solutions.

 - Recirculating Systems: Create a dedicated loop of heated water that is always circulating through the system and makes hot water immediately available at every faucet.

 - Demand Systems: Use a pump attached to hot and cold water lines, and with the press of a button, cool water is sent back to the heater as hot water is brought to the faucet.

 - Point-of-use Water Heaters: Available in tank and tankless versions, and both have the advantage of being close to where they provide heated water, eliminating the wait for water traveling through pipes.

 If you’re interested in ways to get instant hot water at the faucet, you have options.
-Now that you know more about the possibilities, contact a licensed plumbing professional who can help decide what is right for your home – and can provide expert installation that ensures the safety of you and your family.
+Now that you know more about the possibilities, contact a licensed plumbing professional who can help decide what is right for your home – and can provide expert water heater installation that ensures the safety of you and your family.